DileepKumarIrri/test2/_pages/projects.md

 ---
 permalink: /projects/
 title: Projects
-author_profile: false
+author_profile: true
 header:
   overlay_image: ../images/hurricane.png
   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---

-Here are some projects I have worked on, including code.
+Some recent projects I have worked on, with code.

 **Neuroscience**